LiaMaggiorotto/itinerary/README.md

 <img src="/public/images/landing2.png" alt="Itinerary Lower Landing Page">

-MVP User Story:
+## User Story:

 Trip planning app that keeps everything in one place!

-Once an account is created / a user logs in -> directed to account view From Account View:
+Once an account is created / a user logs in -> directed to account view

+From their Account View:

   User may edit their account information, create a new trip, and deactivate their account.